For many of us, a deluxe Caribbean villa is the dream winter vacation.

 We got engaged in Barbados – at the charming Colony Club – so this island holds a special place in our hearts.

-With a well-deserved reputation for posh accommodations, Barbados is also one of the best islands for luxurious Caribbean vacation rentals.
+And with a well-deserved reputation for posh accommodations, Barbados is another one of the best islands for luxury Caribbean villa rentals.

 Villas & Apartments Abroad:

 Founded by travel specialist Sylvia Delvaille Jones, Villas & Apartments Abroad rents out a collection of hand-picked vacation villas around the world, specializing mainly in large properties.